Visitors trying to log in to Obamacare site early Thursday see "The system is down" message

-Vice President Joe Biden became the highest-ranking administration official to apologize Wednesday for the botched rollout.
+On Wednesday, Vice President Joe Biden became the highest-ranking administration official to apologize for the botched rollout.

-"We assumed that it was up and ready to run," he told CNN's sister network HLN.
-"But the good news is although it's not -- and we apologize for that -- we are confident by the end of November it'll be, and there'll still be plenty of time for people to register and get online."
+“We assumed that it was up and ready to run,” he told CNN’s sister network HLN.
+“But the good news is although it’s not – and we apologize for that – we are confident by the end of November it will be, and there’ll still be plenty of time for people to register and get online.”

-The former Kansas governor promised a "vast majority" of consumers will be able to shop online for health insurance under Obamacare with greater ease by the end of November.
+Sebelius promised a “vast majority” of consumers will have an easier time shopping online for health insurance under Obamacare by the end of November.